Brother from Another Series: Plot

 Deciding to work together, Bart, Lisa, and Bob escape and try to save the dam.
 While Lisa and Bob defuse Cecil's dynamite, Bart lunges at Cecil before he can press the plunger.
 Cecil attempts to swat him off with the briefcase, which falls open and scatters money over the river below, washing it away.
-Cecil throws Bart off a cliff, but Bob grabs the dynamite's chord and swoops down to save him.
+Cecil throws Bart off a cliff, but Bob grabs the dynamite's cord and swoops down to save him.
 As the two dangle over the side of the dam, Bob cuts the cord on the dynamite to prevent Cecil from destroying the town.
-Bob and Bart plummet down the dam's wall, but a protruding pipe stops their fall.
+Bart and Bob plummet down the dam's wall, but a protruding pipe stops their fall.

 The police arrive and arrest Cecil.
-Bob gloats over his victory, having gained the respect of Bart and Lisa, but Chief Wiggum arrests Bob, despite Bart and Lisa's protests that he is reformed.
+Bob gloats over his victory, having gained the respect of Bart and Lisa, but Chief Wiggum believes Bob was complicit in the crime and arrests him.
 As they are taken away, Cecil tricks Bob into swearing revenge and incriminating himself.
 The dam then crumbles and releases a torrent of water on Springfield, but does only minimal damage.
-In jail, Bob and Cecil bicker over who gets the top bunk and Bob wins when he pushes Cecil onto the floor, only for Cecil to ask him if they get any menus.
+Cecil and Bob are put in a jail cell together, which leaves both men miserable.